 Lecturer(s): Prof Thomas Parisini; Dr Fei Teng

-The aim of the course is to introduce methods for constructing stochastic models of dynamic systems from measurements of input and output signals, and basic techniques for prediction of unknown quantities basing on available sensor data.
+The aim of the module is to introduce methods for constructing stochastic models of dynamical systems and learning their parameters from measurements of input and output signals.
+The module also covers basic techniques for prediction of unknown quantities exploiting available sensor data.

-Stochastic dynamical systems and their description in terms of standard discrete time models; these include, for example, linear difference equation models known as ARMAX (Autoregressive Moving Average models with Exogenous input) models.
-Least-squares parameter estimation.
-The statistical properties of parameter estimates.
-Recursive algorithms for parameter identification.
-Sources of parameter bias.
-The effects of over-parameterization.
-Techniques for selecting model order.
+Stochastic dynamical systems and their description in terms of standard discrete time models; these include, for example, linear difference equation models known as ARMAX (Autoregressive Moving Average models with Exogenous input) model; Basics of estimation and learning theory; Least-squares parameter estimation; The statistical properties of parameter estimates; Recursive algorithms for parameter identification; Sources of parameter bias; The effects of over-parameterization; Techniques for selecting model order.

 Exam Duration: 3:00hrs

 Closed or Open Book (end of year exam): Closed

 Course Homepage: unavailable